 Performers are encouraged to arrive early as judges will only see the first 250 acts.
-Amateur Night at the Apollo weekly performances are independent from SHOWTIME AT THE APOLLO taped events.

 PHOTO OP: All media outlets interested in covering any of the auditions, MUST submit requests via email to press@apollotheater.org

 ABOUT US: The legendary Apollo Theater-the soul of American culture-plays a vital role in cultivating emerging artists and launching legends.
 Since its founding, the Apollo has served as a center of innovation and a creative catalyst for Harlem, the city of New York, and the world.